Deathbringer98/AI-Text-Generator-Client/README.md

-# Creating the README content again with the updated license and GitHub profile URL
-readme_content = """
 # AI Text Generator Client

 The AI Text Generator Client is a C# library designed to facilitate seamless integration with OpenAI's powerful language models.
 This client handles all the interactions with the OpenAI API, allowing users to easily generate text based on a variety of parameters.